Dance Band

 Dance Band is a 1935 British musical film directed by Marcel Varnel and starring Charles "Buddy" Rogers, June Clyde and Steven Geray.
-It was shot at Welwyn Studios with sets designed by the art director David Rawnsley.
+It was written by Denis Waldock, Roger Burford and Jack Davies, and shot at Welwyn Studios with sets designed by the art director David Rawnsley.

 Plot

 When dance band leader Buddy Milton competes in a contest with a female orchestra, he falls in love with its leader, Pat Shelley.
 Intense rivalry between the two bands and the machinations of a crooked business manager, serve as romantic obstacles along the way.